 Aerial observation suggests the eastern 2/3rds of the plot which was impacted by the blowdown and burned in the Ham Lake Fire, has abundant brush regeneration.
-Many of the conifer swamps in the fire's perimeter appear to have retained their canopy and provide an interspersion of cover with the burned areas.
+Many of the conifer swamps in the fire's perimeter survived and provide an interspersion of cover with the burned areas.
 Vegetation plots in the Ham Lake Fire portion of plot 350 (n=49) from 2011-12 show thick and well established brush regeneration (>50% coverage) and >6 feet tall.
 Aspen was 20% of the regenerating stems followed by hazel (14%), jack pine, (12%) alder (12%), mountain maple (11%), birch (9%), pin cherry (8%) and 5% willow species (E. Anoszko, University of Minnesota, personal communication).
 The western 1/3rd of the plot burned in the Roy Lake Fire is covered with dense, primarily jack pine, regeneration.
 Vegetation plots in the Roy Lake Fire portion of plot 350 (n=20) show few shrubs or other species present (E. Anoszko, University of Minnesota, personal communication).
 Additional vegetation sampling in the plot in 2013 and 2014 described 23% birch, 20% aspen and 20% willow with 9% beaked hazel and 9% pin cherry (C. Maley, 1854 Treaty Authority, personal communication).

-In 2018, 19 moose were observed on plot 350, part of the Ham Lake Fire (Figure 20).
-In 6 of the 7 years since this survey began in 2012 the results have outperformed the mean of other high density plots and substantially outperformed the mean in a couple of those years.
-Similar to the neighboring plot 347 and the neighboring Cavity Lake Fire, plot 350 has extensive fields of brush and other potential moose forage intermingled with pockets of surviving overstory cover.
+In 2019, 19 moose were observed on plot 350, part of the Ham Lake Fire (Figure 20).
+In seven of the eight years since this survey began in 2012 the results have outperformed the mean of other high density plots and substantially outperformed the mean in a couple of those years.
+Similar to the neighboring plot 347 and the Cavity Lake Fire, plot 350 has extensive fields of brush and other potential moose forage intermingled with pockets of surviving overstory cover.
 The combination of blowdown followed by fire across most of this plot has likely shaped the forest succession towards species such as aspen and paper birch (Frelich 2002).
 These species are favored by moose for browsing and the succeeding forest may benefit moose for some years to come.
 As in past years, the moose observed on plot 350 were primarily inside the perimeter of the Ham Lake Fire.
-No moose have been observed since 2012 on the older Roy Lake Fire portion of the plot.
-Although equally disturbed by blowdown and fire, relatively few observations of moose have been made in those parts of the plot adjacent to the Gunflint Trail and its associated development.
+No moose have been observed since 2012 on the 1976 Roy Lake Fire portion of the plot which appears heavily dominated by maturing jack pine.
+Although disturbed by both blowdown and fire, relatively few observations of moose have been made in those parts of the plot adjacent to the Gunflint Trail and its associated development.

-In addition to plot 350, plot 352 to the south which includes Mine Lake and the Kekekabic Hiking Trail, was flown in 2018 as well.
-Almost all of plot 352 was impacted by either the Ham Lake or Cavity Lake Fires.
-In 2018, 11 moose were observed on plot 352.
+In addition to plot 350, plot 351 adjacent to 350 to the south, was flown in 2019 as well.
+Almost all of plot 351 was impacted by the Ham Lake Fire, and 14 moose were observed there.